Voter Approved Funding

 - Daniel Rivera from the Parks and Recreation Commission

 - Kashmir Singh Shahi from the Human Relations Commission

 - Robert Singer, Citizen Member At-large

-Oversight committee reports will be published and archived here:
+Oversight committee meetings agenda, minutes and reports will be published and archived here: